- What is CNN?

 If you want to determine the practical worth of a particular technology - try using it for some healthcare purposes.
 Image recognition is no different.

-Case in point - health risk assessment.
+A case in point is the health risk assessment.

 Here’s how Health Risk Assessment CNN works: